BhavyaMehra/retail-credit-risk-pd-model/README.md

 ## Key Insights

-- Grade G borrowers default at nearly 4x the rate of Grade A — Grade and FICO are the dominant scorecard drivers, with strong monotonic default gradients confirming their inclusion
+- Grade G borrowers default at nearly 4x the rate of Grade A; Grade and FICO are the dominant scorecard drivers, with strong monotonic default gradients confirming their inclusion
-- Model B's interest rate inclusion improves discrimination (AUC 0.68 vs 0.63) but introduces pricing circularity — high-risk borrowers receive higher rates, which the model then uses to predict risk; not suitable for production without further isolation
+- Model B's interest rate inclusion improves discrimination (AUC 0.68 vs 0.63) but introduces pricing circularity; high-risk borrowers receive higher rates, which the model then uses to predict risk, and it is not suitable for production without further isolation
-- Portfolio-level under-provisioning (0.89x coverage) is a calibration problem, not a model discrimination problem — the rank ordering is correct, the absolute probability levels are too low
+- Portfolio-level under-provisioning (0.89x coverage) is a calibration problem, not a model discrimination problem; the rank ordering is correct, the absolute probability levels are too low
 - IFRS 9 stage migration under stress amplifies ECL uplift: a 1.5x PD shock produces more than 1.5x ECL increase because loans migrate from 12-month to lifetime provisioning horizons

 ---